LambdaTest/cucumber-selenium-hyperexecute-sample/README.md

   - cat yaml/cucumber_hyperexecute_matrix_sample.yaml
 ```

-### Artefacts Management
+### Artifacts Management

-The *mergeArtifacts* directive (which is by default *false*) is set to *true* for merging the artefacts and combing artefacts generated under each task.
+The *mergeArtifacts* directive (which is by default *false*) is set to *true* for merging the artifacts and combing artifacts generated under each task.

-The *uploadArtefacts* directive informs HyperExecute to upload artefacts [files, reports, etc.] generated after task completion.
+The *uploadArtefacts* directive informs HyperExecute to upload artifacts [files, reports, etc.] generated after task completion.
 In the example, *path* consists of a regex for parsing the directories that contain the XML and JSON reports (i.e. *target/surefire-reports/testng-results.xml* and *target/surefire-reports/testng-results.xml*) directory.

 ```yaml
 mergeArtifacts: true